shrop/os-app-configs/shrop-macbookpro.md

 #### Colloquy

 * Change Appearance style to "Fiat"
-* Mute all notification sounds
 * Show event bubble option
      * ...only if Colloquy is in the background
-     * ...and keep on screen until activated

 #### Dropbox